 Industrial History: Roswell Mills were among the leading in the South.
 They contributed to the economy of Roswell, the economy of the State of Georgia, and the economy of the South.

-History in the traditional sense: In Roswell there are museums, trails and structures that showcase the history of Roswell since the 1830s.
+History in the traditional sense: In Roswell there are museums, trails and structures showcasing the history of Roswell since the 1830s.
 Our heritage is steeped with architectural interests, Civil War facts and stories, grand antebellum homes and linked to three U.S. Presidents (Theodore Roosevelt, Franklin Roosevelt, Jimmy Carter) and One First Lady, Eleanor Roosevelt.

 Native Americans lived and hunted along the banks of the Chattahoochee River prior to the Trail of Tears.
 What is now Roswell was once part of the Cherokee Nation in Georgia.
-In Riverside Park in Roswell there is a Cherokee Memorial.
+At Riverside Park in Roswell there is a Cherokee Memorial.

 Bulloch Hall was built by the grandson of Georgia’s Revolutionary Governor, Archibald Bulloch.
 Theodore Roosevelt’s son, Archibald, was named after this ancestor.
 Bulloch County in Georgia was also named after Archibald Bulloch.

 Natural History: In Roswell we cherish our natural history as well as the buildings that remain in place.
-The Chattahoochee River, the Chattahoochee Nature Center, Chattahoochee National Recreation Area and an extensive trail system highlight our natural history and the commitment to preserving it.
+The Chattahoochee River, the Chattahoochee Nature Center, Chattahoochee River National Recreation Area and an extensive trail system highlight our natural history and the commitment to preserving it.